Back to Blog

 In a nutshell, building an RPA software tool (which we call your “digital workforce”) is only the first step of the process.
 Many companies do this for exorbitant prices, then walk away after they get their paycheck.
 This is the “product” of automation.
 The “service” of automation comes on the back end after the digital workforce is deployed.
-This is the monitoring, maintenance, and upkeep of the digital workers and the processes they are performing.
+This is the monitoring, maintenance, and upkeep of the bots and the processes they are performing.

 What is RPA?

 Robotic process automation, also known as RPA, is custom software that automates business processes that would normally require human input.
 Think of RPA as a digital workforce.

 2) updated any time something changes with the workflow process.